schrodlm/outvaders/README.md

 ## What do I want to implement next

-If I will find a time throughtout my next semester I would like to add sound and two players mode for which I could'nt find time.
-Finish clearing out memory leaks.
+If I will find a time throughtout my next semester I would like to add sound, two players mode and finish clearing out memory leaks and bad practices.

 ## Debugging and some bad practices
 I left CRT debugger libraries and code in source code so you can clearly see some memory leaks I didn't manage to sort out, they don't affect the game in any way, but clearly leaving them in is a very bad practice, another bad practice I didn't have time to sort out are enum return values, in some handling function I am returning simply an integer, which works great, but sadly isn't that readable.
 I wanted to add enums, but again, time...